< A Guide To Playing Seulbi >

 Seulbi isn’t the most powerful character to play, but it all comes down to learning the character to perform to your best ability to play just as viably as any other character.
 Hopefully this will prove helpful for any advice you’re looking for.

-For simplicity, all skills will be referred to their effects with all skill cube effects available (when applicable), Special Agent promotion unlocked, and all gear is accessible.
+For simplicity, all skills will be referred to their effects with all skill cube effects, Task Force promotion unlocked, and all gear is accessible.
 You may refer to in game for specific % values and particular skill cube effects that may not be highlighted in this guide.

 Some terms to be mindful of when reading this guide (*some terms are also changed and abbreviated from previously adopted terminology prior to NA server translations):